barty-s/women-who-skateboard-vigo/README.md

 ### Features

-· Nav Bar - the same design is used across all pages of the site.
+· Nav Bar - the same design is used across all the pages of the site.
 The logo on the left is a link to the Home page and on the right there are links to all the pages of the site.
 The page that is active is high-lighted in a different color.

 · Hero Image - to grab the user's attention and link the color scheme of the site.